Articulated flapping wings

 The paper bird wing by Karl Herzog shows a feather fan extending from the wrist to the back.
 When angled down, this fan obviously overlaps the different setting angles of the adjacent wing areas.

-Concept for a wrist joint of a flapping wing with strong bending of the hand wing,
+- Concept for a wrist joint of a flapping wing with strong bending of the hand

 for the distance flight